Earth One (DC graphic novel series): Creative teams

-In December 2009, following the announcement of the Earth One imprint, Geoff Johns revealed in an interview that he, who until then had only written comic books, would be responsible for writing the first Batman graphic novel, with Gary Frank as its artist.
-In April 2018, Gabriel Hardman, co-writer (alongside Corinna Bechko) and artist of the Green Lantern: Earth One series, explained in an interview to Inverse how he intended to differentiate the novel from other interpretations of the title character: "It was incredibly obvious it was going to be difficult to tell the story they were trying to tell and make that work.
+Following the announcement of the Earth One imprint, Geoff Johns was attached to write the first Batman graphic novel, with Gary Frank as its artist.
+Gabriel Hardman, co-writer (alongside Corinna Bechko) and artist of the Green Lantern: Earth One series, explained in an interview to Inverse how he intended to differentiate the novel from other interpretations of the title character: "It was incredibly obvious it was going to be difficult to tell the story they were trying to tell and make that work.
 At that point, I ended up thinking about what would make a good Green Lantern story.
 What would be a good way to approach Green Lantern from the ground up?
 It's not difficult.
 You just have to strip away the things that work for a character [that's been] around for fifty years but aren't necessary to telling [a story].
 You can take away some of the trappings that aren't absolutely necessary to tell a core Green Lantern story".

 Schedule

 A constant criticism from fans regarding the graphic novels has been about their irregular releases.
-In September 2020, Jim Lee explained the reason behind this: "We are still publishing the Earth One series, they're just not on a super regular schedule, because we reached out to top creators and gave them the time to tell their stories.
+Jim Lee explained the reason behind this: "We are still publishing the Earth One series, they're just not on a super regular schedule, because we reached out to top creators and gave them the time to tell their stories.
 Whenever they finish their projects, we take them, package them, and publish them".
 On the subject, DiDio stated: "We're trying to be much more selective when we do original graphic novels.
 If you look back to when I first got here, and we were producing a lot of prestige format books – we were churning out a lot of them, and they were a higher price point, and they were supposed to have a higher level of quality than what was going on in the regular line.
 But when you produce too much of that, it all starts to water itself down.
 Here we want to be very selective, and try to find the right teams for the right characters.
 That's why we're not rushing these books out – we're actually taking our time, and putting them out when they're ready, because we feel that there's going to be a hunger and interest to the audience for these creators and these characters, so when it does arrive, we're presenting it in the best form possible to reach the widest audience".